 - 2-3 cloves

-- This is the gadget I use to remove the hot saucepan from the stove or the IP.
+8. This is the gadget I use to remove the hot saucepan from the stove or the IP.
 It’d called sansi or pakkad in India.
 It looks very similar to pincers.
 There are lots of modern versions of this available in Indian stores.
-Mine is over 40 years old when it cost me 70 pence and it has served me well over the years.
+Mine is over 40 years old when it cost me 70 pence when I bought it!!
+It has served me well over the years.

 This post is not sponsored or affiliated to IP.
 I am sharing the recipe using IP for my readers who are interested.
 If any of you have any easy IP recipes, do share the link in the comments below.